Hard-shell taco: History

+In 1949, a recipe for a hard-shell taco first appeared in a cookbook, The Good Life: New Mexican food, which was written by Fabiola Cabeza de Baca Gilbert.
+Her recipe relied on a two-stage frying method to get the signature U-shape.
+First, she specified using white corn tortillas and dipping them into hot lard or oil for just a few seconds.
+The goal was simply to make them limp and pliable, not crisp.
+After blotting the excess fat, she filled the pliable tortilla with meat, onion and celery, then folded it into a U-shape, and pinned it shut with a toothpick to hold its shape.
+The entire taco was submerged back into hot fat and fried until the shell turned golden brown and rigidly crisp.

+Juvencio Maldonado, a restaurant owner from Oaxaca living in New York, is sometimes credited as the original inventor of a hard shell taco-making machine, and received a patent for it in 1950.

 In the mid-1950s, Glen Bell opened Taco Tia, and began selling a simplified version of the tacos being sold by Mexican restaurants in San Bernardino, particularly the tacos dorados being sold by Lucia and Salvador Rodriguez across the street from another of Bell's restaurants.
 Later, Bell owned and operated four El Taco restaurants in southern California before opening the first Taco Bell in 1962.
 At this time, Los Angeles was racially segregated, and the hard-shell tacos sold at Bell's restaurants were many white Americans' first introduction to Mexican food.